 - Restoring the wetlands at Lake Merritt and Lake Merritt Channel

 - Restoring a degraded wetland at Oakland’s Clinton Basin

 - Working with the East Bay Regional Park District and other agencies to ensure that publicly owned wildlife areas are properly managed for wildlife as well as human recreation compatible with wildlife

 - Protecting the Martin Luther King, Jr. Regional Shoreline Park and its restored wetlands from proposed development and other threats

 - Advocating for protection of other key wildlife habitats in the East Bay

-This fun and social committee meets on the second Tuesday of each month at 7 p.m. at the Golden Gate Audubon office, 2530 San Pablo Avenue, Suite G, Berkeley.
-For more information, please contact Phil Price, East Bay Conservation Committee Chair, at email@example.com.
+This fun and social committee meets on the second Tuesday of every other month (February, April, June, August, October, December) at 7 p.m. at the Golden Gate Audubon office, 2530 San Pablo Avenue, Suite G, Berkeley.
+For more information, please contact committee co-chair Michael Strom at email@example.com.